 Ask yourself, how am I feeling today?
 Acknowledge and become aware of how you are truly and honestly feeling.
 Absolutely, there are going to be days when we feel great, and other times that are much trickier where we might feel down and be struggling- feeling like a heap of rubbish.

-Do, Do, Do Check in on yourself a throughout the day, making sure that you are taking breaks and importantly, praise yourself for the good things that have happened, or you have accomplished.
-If you’re feeling low or anxious, especially if this lasts a longer – it might be a sign- time to reach out for some support or practice some more self-care.
-Don’t let your glass over spill.
+Do, Do Check in on yourself throughout the day, making sure that you are taking breaks, and importantly, praise yourself for the good things that have happened, or you have accomplished.
+If you’re feeling low or anxious, especially if this lasts longer – it might be a sign- time to reach out for some support or practice some more self-care.
+Don’t let your glass overspill.

-If you find yourself falling into a low mood, do something that lifts up your spirit, something that makes you smile or laugh, something creative would be great, or even listening to your favourite music.
-Start doing projects that you’ve been wanting to do such: writing that book or learning something new.
+If you find yourself falling into a low mood, do something that lifts up your spirit, something that makes you smile or laugh, something creative would be great, or even listen to your favorite music.
+Start doing projects that you’ve been wanting to do such: as writing that book or learning something new.
 This is also a stress reliever.

-One thing, that I find that works really well is mediation, mindfulness and yoga.
+One of the things that I find that works really well is mediation, mindfulness, and yoga.
 Find one that works for you.
 Meditation and yoga are really effective in combatting low mood or anxiety – as well as it gives you exercise.
 And boy do we need it right now at this time.
 As I said before, laughter is wonderful and really beneficial, as it gets those endorphins flowing around your body which is vital for raising your mood levels.
 Perhaps you can watch some candid camera moments or funny cat videos.